 Income tax for the period comprises current and deferred income tax.
-Current income tax represents the income tax expected to be paid or the tax benefit expected to be received related to the current year taxable profit and loss in each tax jurisdiction.
-Deferred income tax is recognized, using the liability method, for all temporary differences arising between the tax bases of assets and liabilities and their carrying amount in the consolidated financial statements.
+Income tax expense represents the income tax expected to be paid related to the current year taxable profit in each tax jurisdiction.
+Deferred income tax is recognized for all temporary differences arising between the tax bases of assets and liabilities and their carrying amount in the consolidated financial statements.
+Deferred tax assets are also recognized on temporary differences arising from tax losses carried forward and tax credits.
 Deferred tax liabilities are not recognized on the initial recognition of goodwill as a result of a business combination.
 Deferred income tax is determined using tax rates and laws that are enacted at the balance sheet date and are expected to apply when the related deferred income tax asset is realized or the deferred income tax liability is settled.
 The effect on deferred tax assets and liabilities from changes in tax laws and tax rates is recognized on the line "Income tax expense" in the consolidated statements of income in the period in which the law is enacted.
 Deferred income tax assets are recognized in full but the Company assesses whether future taxable profit will be available against which temporary differences can be utilized.
 A valuation allowance is provided for deferred tax assets when management considers it is more likely than not that they will not be realized.